 From Vietnam in the 1960s to the Afghanistan of this decade, Ambassador James Dobbins was on the frontlines of American diplomacy, working to advance U.S. national interests in some of the world’s most difficult and troubled situations.

-In “Foreign Service,” Dobbins takes the reader behind the scenes at the Vietnam peace talks, the darkest dates of the Cold War, the reunification of Germany, the collapse of the Soviet Union and the U.S. military interventions in Afghanistan, Bosnia, Haiti, Kosovo, and Somalia.
+vice,” Dobbins takes the reader behind the scenes at the Vietnam peace talks, the darkest dates of the Cold War, the reunification of Germany, the collapse of the Soviet Union and the U.S. military interventions in Afghanistan, Bosnia, Haiti, Kosovo, and Somalia.
 He provides a thoughtful insider’s account of all these ventures, analyzes the sources of both success and failure, and provides incisive portraits of many of the chief actors.

 Congratulations to Ambassador Dobbins on winning this prestigious award!